What is main difference between Digital and Analog LED strips?

 Digital LED strips

-Digital LED strips are also called video, dream or pixel LED strips.
-The main benefit comparing to analog LED strips is that you can control every single LED diode color separately.
-This allows you to use digital LED strips to display even video information.
-Traditionally, it is achieved thanks to additional chips (IC) assembled directly inside the LED diode or on the digital strip board.
+Digital LED strips are also called video, dream, pixel or addressable LED strips.
+They all fall within the same category.
+The main benefit comparing to analog LED strips is that you can control every single LED diode separately.
+This allows you to use digital LED strips to display even video.
+Traditionally, it is achieved thanks to additional chips (IC) directly inside the LED diode or on the digital strip board.

 Digital LED strips can be used to achieve amazing animated light effects in clubs, TV studios or even buildings.
 They can be used for decorations, but also for displaying video content for advertisement purposes.